The New Meaning of the Word “Mentor”

 Open Communication.
 At its core, mentoring is about communication and connecting more senior level and junior executives face-to-face.
-While the focus is professional growth, you can’t foster that without personal understanding.
+While the main focus is on professional growth, you can’t foster that without personal understanding.
 This includes background, education, passions and goals.
 Everyone has a story to tell.
 Listen.
-It will provide greater insight on where you connect and can grow together.
+It will provide greater insight on where you can connect and grow together.

 Shared Learning.
 Mentoring isn’t about status and power.
-It is about sharing, now showboating.
+It is about sharing, not showboating.
 Senior employees have greater work experience and understanding of organizational culture that is critical intellectual capital.
 You have to understand where you’ve been in order to know where you are going.
-At the same time, digitally savvy junior employees can help explain and integrate new technologies to more efficiently achieve operational goals
+At the same time, digitally savvy junior employees can help explain and integrate new technologies to more efficiently achieve operational goals.

 Clear Mission.
 Having a clear mission is critical to the success of any organization.
 Greater alignment and articulation of that mission can be achieved through mentoring.
 Mentoring is about cultivating leaders, and true leadership is about cultivating individual strengths to create collective success.
 As Liz Ryan describes in a recent article for Forbes: “A leader and his or her team have a mission.
 They all know what the mission is and they know their piece in it.
 Leaders allow people to design their own jobs as much as possible and to put their own stamp on their jobs.”